mucheru-delvan/my_python_odyssey/expense_tracker/README.md

+Here is your **updated README**, rewritten to match your **new code with category totals + overall total** while keeping everything simple and in the same style as your original document.

+---

 # 💸 Python Expense Tracker 💸

 A simple and interactive **Python Expense Tracker** that helps you record, view, and manage your daily spending!
-All your expenses are saved automatically so you never lose your data.
+All your expenses are automatically saved in a JSON file so your data is always safe.

 ---